The Most Dangerous Highways for Truck Accidents in Atlanta

 The I-75 corridor north of Atlanta through Marietta and Kennesaw carries significant truck traffic heading toward Chattanooga and beyond.
 Extended construction zones in this area have created an elevated risk of rear-end collisions involving commercial vehicles, particularly where lanes narrow and merge points compress traffic.

-Why Truck Accidents Are Different From Car Accidents in Atlanta
+Why Are Truck Accidents Different From Car Accidents in Atlanta?

 A truck traveling at 65 mph requires four to five times the stopping distance of a passenger vehicle.
-When a driver is fatigued, distracted, or pushing past regulated hours to meet a delivery window, that stopping distance gap becomes critical if their reaction time is compromised.
+When a driver is fatigued, distracted, or pushing past regulated hours to meet a delivery window, this stopping distance gap becomes critical if their reaction time is compromised.

 The evidence in a truck accident case is also fundamentally different from that of a standard car accident.
 Black box data, electronic logging records, driver qualification files, and maintenance records can all be critical to establishing what happened.
 But some of that data can be overwritten within days of the crash.
 The window to preserve it is short, and trucking companies have no obligation to hold it for you.